Andrew Ladd: New York Islanders

 On July 1, 2016, Ladd signed as a free agent to a seven-year, $38.5 million contract with the New York Islanders.
 Despite hoping to replace the Islanders' losses of Kyle Okposo and Frans Nielsen to free agency, Ladd struggled in his first few games with the Islanders, going his first five games without a point and his first 12 games without a goal.
 The subpar performance of Ladd and other Islanders players led to the mid-season firing of head coach Jack Capuano on January 17, 2017.
-At the time of the firing, Ladd had 8 goals and 4 assists in 40 games, but under new head coach Doug Weight, Ladd's performance increased.
+At the time of the firing, Ladd had eight goals and four assists in 40 games, but under new head coach Doug Weight, Ladd's performance increased.
 Ladd scored 15 goals in the next 38 games.
+He finished the 2016–17 season with 23 goals, eight assists, and 31 points in 78 games played as the Islanders narrowly missed the playoffs, missing by just one point.

-He finished the season with 23 goals, 8 assists, and 31 points in 78 games played.
-On March 26, 2019, it was announced that Ladd, after appearing in 26 games through the season, would miss the remainder of the 2018–19 season due to torn ACL.
+He would finish the 2017–18 season with 12 goals and 17 assists for 29 points in 73 contests played.

+In November 2018, Ladd sustained a torn meniscus, resulting in him missing the next 44 games.
+On March 26, 2019, it was announced that Ladd, after appearing in 26 games through the season, would miss the remainder of the 2018–19 season and the 2019 playoffs due to a torn ACL and MCL.

 On November 14, 2019, Ladd was placed on waivers by the Islanders and was then assigned to the Islanders' AHL affiliate, the Bridgeport Sound Tigers, on November 15.
 On December 21, 2019, Ladd was recalled to the Islanders to replace injured Islanders winger Cal Clutterbuck.

-In January 2021, in preparation for the 2020–21 season, Ladd was re-assigned to directly join the Bridgeport Sound Tigers training camp.
+In January 2021, in preparation for the pandemic-shortened 2020–21 season, Ladd was re-assigned to directly join the Bridgeport Sound Tigers training camp.

 Arizona Coyotes

-Following the fifth season of his contract with the Islanders, Ladd's disappointing tenure with the club ended when he was traded to the Arizona Coyotes on July 17, 2021.
-The Islanders also sent Arizona second-round selections in 2021 and 2022 and a conditional third-round round pick in 2023.
-He played his 1000th NHL Game on April 20, 2022 Against the Chicago Blackhawks at Gila River Arena.
+Following the fifth season of his contract with the Islanders, Ladd's tenure with the club ended when he was traded to the Arizona Coyotes on July 17, 2021.
+The Islanders also sent Arizona second-round selections in 2021 and 2022 and a conditional third-round pick in 2023.
+On February 20, 2022, in a 3–1 win over the Dallas Stars, Ladd suffered an undisclosed lower-body injury, causing him to miss the next 18 games.
+He played his 1,000th NHL game on April 20, against his former team, the Chicago Blackhawks at Gila River Arena.
+Ladd would miss the final four games of the season due to an undisclosed lower-body injury in a 2–0 loss to the Washington Capitals on April 22.
+He finished the 2021–22 season playing in 51 games with seven goals and five assists for 12 points.
+At the seasons end, Ladd was named the Coyotes nominee for the Bill Masterton Memorial Trophy but was ultimately not named a top three finalist by the NHL.